SnusDevTeam/RumbleStars-Server/README.md

 py main.py

 ### How to play?
-To play you need custom client.
+To play you need [custom client](https://drive.google.com/file/d/1_-65P7-7rwClmc4Iy19_LI1SdCMu_aRL/view?usp=sharing).
 You can change ip in libsmash_android.so with hex, use hosts or custom client.
 If you want to use custom client, you simply need to change ip in Frida-Gadget config (/lib/armeabi-v7a/libkitenok.config.so)
-Download custom client: it's not released for now.

 ## made by